Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 * Marked in map using Leaflet
 * Urls listed as hyperlink
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/web_visualization/Recommendation_page.png" /><p align="center">Figure 10</p>

+## Future work
+For features, we considered only prices and review scores in the projected.
+We will research into previous customers’ comments and used modern NLP technique to pick out highly rated houses more accurately.
+<br />For algorithm, K-Means is a naive classification algorithm.
+We can use more complicated classification methods.
+<br />For web application, it is not very user-friendly right now.
+We can add some interesting function like multiple login ways, search lists, add friends, etc.

 # Tools and Libraries
 Pandas
 <br />dml